 Skip to Content

-Watch Mozart's 'Symphony No. 41 in C Major' on demand.
+Wolfgang Amadeus Mozart 'Symphony No. 41 in C Major' - Live Concert Stream

-Captured in Vienna's state-of-the-art Synchron Stage recording facility, our live concert stream features a 40-piece Synchron Stage Orchestra (30 string, 5 woodwind, 4 brass, 1 percussion), who are expertly hand-picked musicians from renowned Viennese orchestras.
+Captured in Vienna’s state-of-the-art Synchron Stage recording facility, experience the thrills and swells of a 40-piece ensemble - 30 string, 5 woodwind, 4 brass, and 1 percussion - comprised of talented musicians from renowned Viennese orchestras.

 Quote from the conductor